Army leaders sign sexual assault/alcohol awareness proclamation

+JOINT BASE MCGUIRE-DIX-LAKEHURST, N.J. – The Army leadership here assembled April 1 to re-affirm April as Sexual Assault and Alcohol Awareness and Prevention Month.

 Maj.
-Gen. Rodney Faulk, commanding general of the Army Reserve’s 99th Readiness Division, signs a proclamation April 1 during the Sexual Assault and Alcohol Awareness and Prevention Month ceremony on Joint Base McGuire-Dix-Lakehurst, New Jersey.
-(U.S. Army photo by Sgt.
-1st Class Deziree Lau, 99th RD Public Affairs)
+Gen. Rodney Faulk, commanding general of the Army Reserve’s 99th Readiness Division, was joined by Col. Jon A. Brierton, commander of U.S. Army Support Activity - Fort Dix, and Col. Mathew F. Bunch, commander of the 174th Infantry Brigade, in signing the Sexual Assault and Alcohol Awareness and Prevention Month proclamation.

+“This year’s theme is, ‘Prevention Starts With You,’ and part of prevention is stopping issues before they become a massive problem,” said Faulk.
+“Unwarranted behaviors have no place in our ranks, and we should always treat one another as professionals and with utmost respect in our Army.”

+The Army observes April as Sexual Assault Awareness and Prevention Month to affirm its commitment to eradicate the scourge of sexual violence from its ranks and the Army community.

 |Date Taken: